 Dance your way into a host of museums under a silvery moon, starry sky, or dark blanket of night fog (depending on the autumn weather Vienna throws at you) in this annual evening of museum festivities.

-- One ticket gets you into over 130 museums in Vienna
+- One ticket gets you into well over 100 locations in Vienna

-- Many locations offer something extra for the evening
+- Many places offer something extra for the evening

 What’s it all about?